ibid-11962/maskifla/README.md

 ![pic1](./docs/pic1.png)

-The gap under the inputs is where the description mouseover and error message gets displayed.
+The gap under the inputs is where the description mouseover and error message get displayed.

 A longer example utilizing all input types can be found [here](/example/test.py) and results in the following form: